Essence of Palliative Care: Significance of Psychological and Spiritual Aspects

 Fraser health hospice palliative care.
 Practice Advisory Council.
 Retrieved on July 29th 2012

 About the Author: Hina Zulfiqar done BSc in Nursing from Aga Khan University, School of Nursing and Midwifery.
-She can be reached [email protected]
+She can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013